keshavg45/Solari-HackOR/README.md

 # Solari
-by Keshav, William, and Yajas
+by Keshav, William (rafa3l389@gmail.com/ pochlax), and Yajas

 ## Why is Solari?